The Graphics Pipeline and You: Writing Unity URP Shaders with Code Part 1

 - Advanced lighting: spot, point, and baked lights and shadows.

-- Advanced URP features: depth, depth-normals, screen space ambient occlusion, single pass VR rendering and more.
+- Advanced URP features: depth, depth-normals, screen space ambient occlusion, single pass VR rendering, batching and more.

 - Custom lighting models: accessing and using light data to create your own lighting algorithms.